-Assessment Recording Reporting:
+Assessment Recording Reporting

-At Lynch Hill, the key purpose of assessment is to move children on in their learning.
+At Lynch Hill the key purpose of assessment is to move children on in their learning.
 Continued monitoring of each child's progress gives a clear picture of what each child is doing.
-We strongly encourage children to be involved in the target setting process as this helps in raising their own expectations, celebrating their own achievement and increasing their self-motivation.
+The outcomes of our assessment will help children become involved:- raising their own expectations, celebrating their own achievement and increasing their self-motivation.